avast/cactus/grpc-common/README.md

       }
     }
     ```
-Note that names of `MyContext` class fields have to match keys in `Context`.
+Note that names and types of `MyContext` class fields have to match keys in `Context`.
 If some field is missing, an `INVALID_ARGUMENT` status is
 returned to the client.

 Read the [section below](#providing-own-interceptors) before developing your own interceptor.